Mountain West

 Roasting the Chicory Root

 Preheat the oven to 350 F. Place the chicory on a cookie sheet or shallow tray.
 After the oven reaches 350 F place the tray on the lowest rack in the oven.
 Roast the chicory for about 13 minutes.
 Some parts of the tray may heat faster than others.
 If this occurs, stir the chicory at intervals of several minutes to ensure uniform toasting.
 The flavor of the tea produced is dependent on how much the chicory is toasted.
 The intensity and bitterness of the brew will be proportional to the darkness of the chicory grounds.
 Slightly toasted chicory will produce a pale colored brew with little flavor, but nutty aroma.
 Medium brown grounds will produce a black-tea colored brew, and a flavor which is more mild than coffee, but more bitter than tea.
-I would recommend experimenting with small quantities chicory prior to committing one’s entire harvest and effort.
+I would recommend experimenting with roasting relatively small quantities chicory prior to committing one’s entire harvest and effort.

 Final Preparation, and Brewing